Will Zellers

 William Zellers (born April 4, 2006) is an American college ice hockey forward for the University of North Dakota of the National Collegiate Athletic Association (NCAA).
-He was drafted 76th overall in the third round of the 2024 NHL entry draft by the Colorado Avalanche of the National Hockey League (NHL).
-He is currently a prospect for the Boston Bruins after his rights were traded during the 2025 NHL trade deadline.
+He was drafted 76th overall in the third round of the 2024 NHL entry draft by the Colorado Avalanche of the National Hockey League (NHL), and his signing rights currently belong to the Boston Bruins following a trade.